Posterior Shin Splints

 What are posterior shin splints?

-Posterior shin splints describe pain along the inner border of the shin bone that commonly overlaps with medial tibial stress syndrome.
+Posterior shin splints describe pain along the inner border of the shin bone.
+It commonly overlaps with medial tibial stress syndrome.
 It often relates to overload where the tibialis posterior and soleus attach along the inner-back edge of the tibia.

 How long do posterior shin splints take to settle?